SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: More Comparisons

 \section{More Comparisons}

 In this section, we provide supplementary experiments for SliM-LLM.
-Tab.~\ref{tab:ppl_opt} displays the comparative results of SliM-LLM and SliM-LLM* with other methods on the OPT series models.
-Tab.~\ref{tab:ppl_llama_c4} shows the performance of SliM-LLM when quantizing the LLaMA family models on the C4 dataset, while Tab.~\ref{tab:ppl_llama_c41} also compares the results of SliM-LLM* on the C4 dataset.
+Tab.~\ref{tab:ppl_opt} displays the comparative results of SliM-LLM and SliM-LLM$^+$ with other methods on the OPT series models.
+Tab.~\ref{tab:ppl_llama_c4} shows the performance of SliM-LLM when quantizing the LLaMA family models on the C4 dataset, while Tab.~\ref{tab:ppl_llama_c41} also compares the results of SliM-LLM$^+$ on the C4 dataset. { In Tab.~\ref{tab:ppl_gemma2_mixtral}, we compared the quantization results of GPTQ, AWQ, and SliM-LLM at 2-bit on the Gemma2 and Mixtral models, demonstrating the greater stability of SliM-LLM across a wider range of model structures.
+Additionally, in Tab.~\ref{tab:ppl_4bit}, we supplemented the 4-bit results of different quantization methods in the LLaMA series models, showing that SliM-LLM and SliM-LLM$^+$ exhibit the smallest quantization errors at practical 4-bit levels.
+To provide a comprehensive evaluation across a broader set of benchmarks, we further compared the quantization results on MMLU and MathQA in Tab.~\ref{tab:mmlu}.}